mdpetters/DifferentialMobilityAnalyzers.jl/docs/DOCUMENTATION.md

 This notebook demonstrates how to construct a convolution matrix using a DMA transfer function defined in a FORTRAN routine.
 The notebook explains how to compile the routine to a shared library and setup ```ccall``` to pass variables to and from the FORTRAN routine.

 [Virtual Machine](https://doi.org/10.5281/zenodo.1432522)<br>
-Download virtual machine containing a working version of the software.
+Download virtual machine containing a working version of the software (for Julia 0.6.4).
 Further instructions are found in the [Supporting Information](Supporting%Information.pdf)<br>